theHostileNegotiator/KWBandage/PatchNotes.md

 8. Unit cannot be ordered to target an object, even when units are garrisoned
 	* Added a weapon template, unit can be ordered to target and enter into range
 		* Removed Turret Bone references in GameObject
-9. Players that do not own the unit can see the repair decal when selected by the owner
-	* Set the decal to only be seen by the Local Player
 #### Titan
 1. Units limping animation is used in the DAMAGED state (Below 66% health)
 	* Decided to remove it so it would only be used in the REALLYDAMAGED state (Below 33% health)